real-numbers/RepData_PeerAssessment1/PA1_template.md

                                   )
                          )
 ```
-... and a Weekday/Weekend factor...
+... and I'll need a Weekday/Weekend factor for the last plot...

 ```r